lastexitlife/github-slideshow/_posts/0000-01-02-lastexitlife.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 Wow!
-This is the sexond slide already!
+This is the second slide already!
 Use the left arrow to go back!